Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 If you have additional questions about baptism in Romania, let me know in the comments section below!

-17 thoughts on “Baby’s Baptism / Christening in Romania: Traditions, Gifts & More”
+17 thoughts on “Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More”

 1. What a beautiful family you have, C!!!
 I wish Christenings were as important here as they are in Romania.
 They’re somewhat not a big deal here, although we did have parties for our kids with aunts, uncles and grandparents.
 Thanks so much for sharing about this: looks like it was a picture perfect event.
 You are blessed, my friend!